 Depending upon how much ice is there, the researchers say, the deposits could be a resource for future lunar exploration.

-The research, published in Proceedings of the National Academy of Sciences, was led by Shuai Li, a postdoctoral researcher at the University of Hawai‘i at Mānoa who earned his Ph.D. from and worked previously as a postdoctoral researcher at Brown University.
+The research, published in Proceedings of the National Academy of Sciences, was led by Shuai Li, a postdoctoral researcher at the University of Hawai‘i at Mānoa who earned his Ph.D. and did prior postdoctoral work at Brown University.
 The detection was made using data primarily from the Moon Mineralogy Mapper (M3), an imaging spectrometer launched in 2008 aboard India’s Chandryaan-1 spacecraft.

 “This was a really surprising finding,” Li said.
 “While I was interested to see what I could find in the M3 data from [permanently shadowed regions], I did not have any hope to see ice features when I started this project.
 I was astounded when I looked closer and found such meaningful spectral features in the measurements.”